 In mid-March, in response to Governor Phil Murphy’s executive order requiring all non-essential businesses to close down, the chief justice of the New Jersey Supreme Court issued an order of his own.
 This order closed down all municipal courts and superior courts while the current public health crisis is ongoing, except for emergent matters.
 This means that almost all criminal cases with upcoming appearance dates are either rescheduled or postponed indefinitely.

 If you have a criminal case currently going through the court system, you should receive a notice from the court that the matter has been postponed due to the coronavirus.
 However, courts are running a backlog and not all of these notices are going out in a timely manner.
 The best thing you can do is reach out to your criminal defense attorney who can get in touch with their contacts at the court and the prosecutor’s office to ensure that you are not required to appear in person and find out what the status of your case is.
-If you do not yet have a lawyer, this is definitely the time to retain a skilled criminal defense attorney like those on the team at the Law Offices of John J. Zarych.
+If you do not yet have a lawyer, this is definitely the time to retain criminal defense representation in Cape May, like the attorneys on the team at the Law Offices of John J. Zarych.

 Although most all physical appearances have been halted, this does not necessarily mean that your case will come to a complete pause until the coronavirus public health crisis abates.
 Attorneys are still able to conduct things like motion hearings and pre-trial conferences remotely through video conferencing services.
 Furthermore, some prosecutors may be willing to continue negotiating plea deals during this time period.
 If an adequate plea deal is worked out, or if you simply wish to plead guilty, an attorney can work with the judge and prosecutor to see if you can enter a plea by affidavit, which you will sign and send in the mail to the court.